 By Ruth Arista and Rick Steves

-Despite the global-goods-on-demand world we live in today, your neighborhood wine shop can't always track down the wine you enjoyed at that café on the Champs Elysées or at that tapas bar in Spain.
-Some wineries only sell their wine in their country; they never need or want to bring their wines to other markets.
-That's the case with some of the most wonderful wines, which makes it tempting to bring a few bottles home.
+Despite the global-goods-on-demand world we live in today, your neighborhood wine shop can't always track down the wine you enjoyed at that Parisian café or Spanish tapas bar.
+Some wineries only sell their wine within their country, which makes it tempting to bring a few bottles home.

-If you just can't resist bringing wine home, keep these tips in mind.
+But if you can't resist bringing wine home, keep these tips in mind.

 Divide and conquer.
-If you're bringing back multiple bottles and you're traveling with a partner, divide them among your carry-ons (five bottles means 15 extra pounds).
-Bring a spare fold-out duffle for your clothes and check that bag so that you can carry the wine.
+If you're traveling with a partner, divide the bottles among your bags (each bottle of wine weighs about three pounds, so five bottles means 15 extra pounds).
+Bring a spare fold-up tote bag or duffle for your clothes that get displaces by the wine.

 Know your limits.
 A standard bottle is 750 milliliters.
 If you bring back more than one liter, customs regulations require you to pay duty tax based on the percent of alcohol (generally $1–2 per liter for wine).
 Couples can get away with three standard bottles, adding up to 2¼ liters.
 There's also a small federal excise tax.

 Tell the truth.
 Be up front if you're over the limit.
 You may even benefit — sometimes the special customs lines move faster than the nothing-to-declare ones.
 If your wine is for personal use, the agents might not even tax you.
 It won't happen all the time, but many wine-obsessed travelers report that this can be the case.

 Ruth Arista and her husband David own Arista Wine Cellars, a wine shop in Edmonds, WA.
 Be sure to check your state's regulations regarding bringing alcohol into the US, as state laws and regulations can vary.